 The Pit Barrel Cooker is a bit harder to compare size-wise.

 But, the PBC isn’t really designed to be stacked horizontally.
-To get the most out of it, the basic package for the Classic comes with 8 hanging hooks and the Junior comes with 4.
+To get the most out of it, the basic package for the Classic comes with 8 hanging hooks, the PBX has 16 and the Junior comes with 4.
 You can add more hooks (and the add-on packages include them at a great price).
 But, you can essentially hang a whole brisket in the 14″ Junior with space to spare.
 Or, just fill it with rib rack after rib rack.

 The Pit Barrel Cooker will fit a lot more food than you can in a standard vertical charcoal smoker like the Weber Smokey Mountain.
 And, it’s great for longer cuts of meat that you might have to drape over a bowl in the WSM.